Tinchebray-Bocage

 Tinchebray-Bocage (/fr/) is a commune in the Orne department in the Normandy region in north-western France.
 The result of the merger, on 1 January 2015, of the communes of Beauchêne, Frênes, Larchamp, Saint-Cornier-des-Landes, Saint-Jean-des-Bois, Tinchebray and Yvrandes.

+Geography

+The commune is made up of the following collection of villages and hamlets, Frênes, Poulhaye, Tinchebray, La Béharie, Saint-Jean-des-Bois, Yvrandes, Les Trois Cheminées, Larchamp, Le Biot and Beauchêne.

+The rivers Noireau and Égrenne flow through the commune.

+The commune is on the border of the area known as Suisse Normande.